Spotlight Group: Expansion

 Outside of Australia, Spotlight has stores in Singapore (1995), New Zealand (1996), and Malaysia (2014).

 In March 2018, Spotlight Group announced that it had acquired outdoor retailer Mountain Designs for an undisclosed sum.

 In March 2020, Spotlight Group was awarded the exclusive right to bid for Harris Scarfe, a chain of department stores placed into voluntary administration in 2019.
 The sale proceeded for a reported $70 million.
 In March 2021, Zac Fried announced that Spotlight Group planned to open 50 new Harris Scarfe stores in order to compete against Big W and Kmart.

 Net worth

 In 2021, The Australian listed Morry Fraid and Zac Fried, a son of Reuben Fried, as the 30th and 31st richest people in Australia, with a net worth of A$2.81 billion each.
 Meanwhile and in a contrasting assessment one month later, Morry Fraid, Zac Fried and family were listed on the Financial Review 2021 Rich List with a collective/joint net worth of A$3.19 billion.
+As of May 2025, their net worth was assessed at A$5.01 billion in the Financial Review 2025 Rich List.